oosmos/oosmos_cpp/README.md

 Which will result in the executable `thread_test.exe`.

-You'll see the following output:
+Run `thread_test.exe` and you'll see the following output:

 ```text
 On